 I love plantains in every way, shape, and form.
 Fried plantains – yes please!
 Tostones?
-Well of course yo soy Puertoriqueña!
+Well, of course, yo soy Puertoriqueña!
 So it just made sense to add pumpkin to my plantain obsession!

 These muffins are so easy and delicious with just the right balance of both flavors, neither one overpowering the other.
 The ripe plantain keeps these muffins moist and delicious while the pumpkin gives them a beautiful color.
 Best part is they aren’t overly sweet so you can enjoy during any season.

-Try these for Thanksgiving or even for a nice breakfast alternative.
+So try these for Thanksgiving or even for a nice breakfast alternative.

-For your convenience I linked the ingredients above to quickly shop for your baking needs.
+For your convenience, I linked the ingredients above to quickly shop for your baking needs.
 It’s all available via Amazon Prime.

 - 1/4 cup butter